All setups Intel HD Graphics 4000 (Ivy Bridge iGPU)Hunt: Showdown 1896

 Shadow resolution and range.
 Medium is standard for competitive play - but don't go too low or you lose useful shadow info.

-Swamp grass and trees - lowering can change how much cover you see, so tune to taste.
-Medium is common.
+Detail and draw distance of world objects and vegetation - lowering changes how much cover you see, so tune to taste.

 Particle QualityLow+6% FPS